Award-winning Poet of Witness

-Forché’s anthology, Against Forgetting: Twentieth Century Poetry of Witness, was published by W.W.
+Forché’s most recent anthology, co-edited alongside Ilya Kaminsky, In the Hour of War: Poetry from Ukraine, offers a startling look at the way language both affects and reflects the realities of war and extremity.
+Her anthology, Against Forgetting: Twentieth Century Poetry of Witness, was published by W.W.
 Norton & Co. in 1993.
-In 2014, her new anthology, The Poetry of Witness: The Tradition in English, 1500-2001, was published.
+In 2014, her anthology, The Poetry of Witness: The Tradition in English, 1500-2001, was published.
 Her translation of Claribel Alegria’s work, Flowers From The Volcano, was published by the University Pittsburgh Press in 1983.
 In 2000, Curbstone Press published a new book of her translations of Alegría, entitled Sorrow.
 In 1983, Writers and Readers Cooperative (New York and London) published El Salvador: Work of Thirty Photographers, for which she wrote the text.
 In 1991, The Ecco Press published her translations of The Selected Poetry of Robert Desnos (with William Kulik).
 She co-translated Selected Poetry of Mahmoud Darwish (University of California Press, 2002), from which a chapbook selection had been published by The Lannan Foundation (2001).

 In 1998 in Stockholm, she was given the Edita and Ira Morris Hiroshima Foundation for Peace and Culture Award, in recognition of her work on behalf of human rights and the preservation of memory and culture.
 Her articles and reviews have appeared in The New York Times, The Washington Post, The Nation, Esquire, Mother Jones, and others.
 Forché has held three fellowships from The National Endowment for the Arts, and in 1992 received a Lannan Foundation Literary Fellowship.
-In 2013, Forché won the Academy of American Poets Fellowship for distinguished poetic achievement.”For her steady gaze into the abyss and for her crafted house of awakened human heavens where she calls us to live,”said academy chancellor Juan Felipe Herrera, “we celebrate and recognize Carolyn Forché and her heroic career: gathering word-by-word embers … to face and save lives.
+In 2013, Forché won the Academy of American Poets Fellowship for distinguished poetic achievement.
+“For her steady gaze into the abyss and for her crafted house of awakened human heavens where she calls us to live,” said academy chancellor Juan Felipe Herrera, “we celebrate and recognize Carolyn Forché and her heroic career: gathering word-by-word embers … to face and save lives.
 Before they are disappeared.”
+In 2014 Forche was announced a finalist for the 24th Neustadt International Prize for Literature.

 Carolyn Forché is Lannan Visiting Professor of Poetry and Professor of English at Georgetown University, and lives in Maryland with her husband, Photographer Harry Mattison.